microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyAuthenticationMethodPolicy.md

       - `[Id <String>]`: The ID of the entity targeted.
       - `[TargetType <String>]`: authenticationMethodTargetType
     - `[State <String>]`: advancedConfigState
-    - `[VoiceReportingCode <Int32?>]`: Specifies the number the user will enter on their phone to report the MFA prompt as suspicious.
+    - `[VoiceReportingCode <Int32?>]`: Specifies the number the user enters on their phone to report the MFA prompt as suspicious.
   - `[SystemCredentialPreferences <IMicrosoftGraphSystemCredentialPreferences>]`: systemCredentialPreferences
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Users and groups excluded from the preferred authentication method experience of the system.